Who stole my pictures?

 - Convenient and easy to use

-- Supported by older versions of Firefox
+- Compatible with different versions of Firefox

 Cons

-- Issues with Yandex website not working
+- Issues with Google and Yandex image search functionality

 Most mentioned

-- Google's image search
+- Stopped working with Google's image search

 Recent reviews